walmartlabs/lacinia/docs/tutorial/database-1.rst

 .. ex:: database-1 bin/docker-up.sh

-There's also a ``bin/docker-down.sh`` script to shut down the container, and a ``bin/plsql.sh`` to launch a SQL command prompt for the database.
+There's also a ``bin/docker-down.sh`` script to shut down the container, and a ``bin/psql.sh`` to launch a SQL command prompt for the ``cggdb`` database.

+After starting the container, it is necessary to create the ``cggdb`` database and populate it with initial data, using the ``setup-db.sh`` script:

+.. ex:: database-1d bin/setup-db.sh

 The DDL for the ``cggdb`` database includes a pair of timestamp columns, ``created_at`` and ``updated_at``, in most tables.
 Defaults and database triggers ensure that these are maintained by PostgreSQL.

-You can see the details in the file `bin/setup-db.sh <https://raw.githubusercontent.com/walmartlabs/clojure-game-geek/database-1d/bin/setup-db.sh>`_
-(omitted here due to its length).

 Primary Keys
 ------------